zawthanoo/setup-rke/RKE_PREPARATION.md

 1. Install Docker on all nodes
 2. Install Kubectl on all nodes and master
 3. Install RKE on master.
+4. Setup SSH tunneling rancher to all nodes.
+5. Open firewall ports as a services for all nodes and rancher.

 Create four CentOs-7 VM :
 1. Rancher : CPU 2 cores, RAM 4G, HD 40G